Cosmetic and Family Dentist in Raleigh

 Usually, dental sealants get put onto the chewing surfaces of those teeth because those are the teeth and areas where deep fissures tend to be.
-Contrary to popular belief, they are not just placed on your teeth for cosmetic reasons.
 Sometimes dental sealants are used as well on other permanent teeth when they have deep pits or grooves, to help with protecting those surfaces.
 For some children, in the baby teeth (primary dentition) the molars have grooves as well that may benefit from having dental sealants.
 In that situation, your hygienist or dentist might recommend dental sealants for the chewing surfaces of those primary teeth.

 Can dental sealants be put onto adult teeth?

 Yes, although it is less common.
 Sometimes dental sealants are put on adults who are at risk for cavities.
 They are placed on the deep fissures and grooves that don’t have dental sealants or fillings already.